 Emotion can play a significant role in people’s stock investing decisions.
 On occasion, this can pay off with high profits.
 Most of the time, though, it results in people losing a lot of money.

-Don’t treat the stock market like a Las Vegas casino.
+One crucial tip for stock market investing for beginners is this: Don’t treat the stock market like a Las Vegas casino.

 Instead, develop a plan for how you’ll handle your investments when emotions come into play, tempting you to go for a “big win” or pull out entirely due to fear.

-How To Get Started Investing in Stocks
+How to Get Started Investing in Stocks?

 - Have a $2000 emergency savings fund set aside